absolomb/absolomb.github.io/_posts/2018-05-04-HackTheBox-Tally.md

 Ah yes more folders to dig through.
 There is quite a bit of stuff here along with a few red herrings.

-First we find some SQL connection information inside the `zz_Migration` folder.
+First we find some SQL connection information inside the `zz_Archived` folder.

 ```
 smb: \> cd zz_Archived